ValeryCrane/vazhuravlev_3PW8/README.md

 - View controller with paging using list of pages (1, 2, 3...)
 (UIStepper)

 - View controller with next page loading on table view scroll

+- Allow user to explore simple movie with it information from TMDB Api